oneapi-src/oneDAL/README.md

 ## Technical Preview Features

 Technical preview features are introduced to gain early feedback from developers.
 A preview feature is subject to change in the future releases.
 Using a preview feature in a production code base is therefore strongly discouraged.
+The preview features list:
-The only preview feature at the moment is `MultiNodeBatch` for K-Means, a stepless distributed algorithm based on oneCCL.
+- `MultiNodeBatch` for K-Means, a stepless distributed algorithm based on oneCCL
+- Graph Analytics:
+	- Undirected graph without edge and vertex weights (undirected_adjacency_array_graph) - 32bit vertex index only
+	- Jaccard Similarity Coefficients for all vertex pairs, a batch algorithm which process the graph by blocks

 ## oneDAL and Intel(R) DAAL